-Use PayPal when buying goods from eBay
+Use PayPal when buying goods from ebay

-The same applies when buying items from an auction site, such as eBay.
+The same applies when buying items from an auction site, such as ebay.
 You should always use the PayPal system, as opposed to making a cash transfer.

-By transacting through eBay and PayPal, you have an element of protection.
-If you deal outside the site, eBay will not be responsible and you could be left out of pocket.
+By transacting through ebay and PayPal, you have an element of protection.
+If you deal outside the site, ebay will not be responsible and you could be left out of pocket.

-Read our guide to avoiding scams on eBay.
+Read our guide to selling on ebay